MADCAZ/ngx-bootstrap-th/demo/src/app/components/+timepicker/docs/usage.md

 // RECOMMENDED
-import { TimepickerModule } from 'ngx-bootstrap/timepicker';
+import { TimepickerModule } from 'ngx-bootstrap-th/timepicker';
 // or
-import { TimepickerModule } from 'ngx-bootstrap';
+import { TimepickerModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [TimepickerModule.forRoot(),...]